nim-lang/packages/README.md

 maturity
 of the package
 ================  ===================   =======================   =========================   ==========================
-code-quality		  Poor code quality.
+code_quality      Poor code quality.
 Code is structured.
 Code is well-structured.
 Code is well-structured.
                   No structure.
-No comments in code.
+Some comments in code.
 Code is commented.
 Code is commented.
-                  	                                              Tested and run on a         Test sets. single platform.
-Tested and run on
+                  No comments.
+Nimble enabled.
+Tested and run on a         Test sets.
-                                                                  Code examples.              multiple platforms.
+                  No nimble support.                              single platform.
+Tested and run on Code examples.              multiple platforms.
                                                                                               Multiple examples
                                                                                               provided.
 ----------------  -------------------   -----------------------   -------------------------   --------------------------
-doc-quality		    No documentation.
+doc_quality	      No documentation.
 Minimum documentation.
 Good documentation          Good documentation.
                                         Refers to external        user-oriented.
 User-oriented
                                         documentation.                                        documentation.
                                                                                               Multiple sources of
                                                                                               information.
 ----------------  -------------------   -----------------------   -------------------------   --------------------------
-project-quality		Single-person job.
+project_quality	  Single-person job.
 Single-person job.
 Multiple developpers or     Community of developpers.
                   Low activity on the   Actively maintained.      contributors.
 Roadmap for future project.
 Actively maintained.        evolutions.
                   Long-lasting issues.
 Issues are solved.